 FARGO, N.D. — Cyanobacteria, also known as blue-green algae, can produce toxins that are harmful to livestock, wildlife and people.

-Given the current conditions, producers and the public should be on the lookout for cyanobacteria blooms.
+Given the current conditions, farmers and ranchers, and the public should be on the lookout for cyanobacteria blooms.

 The sample can be evaluated microscopically for algae, or the water can be analyzed for several of the toxins at commercial labs at a higher cost.